FoxxMD/deploy-ntfy-alerter/README.md

 environment = """
   ## Required

-  # Your Gotify instance URL
+  # Your ntfy instance URL
   NTFY_URL = https://ntfy.example.com

-  # App Token created for Komodo
+  # Topic to be used for for Komodo
   NTFY_TOPIC = MyTopic

   ## Optional